grafana/agent/docs/sources/flow/get-started/install/chef.md

 - These steps assume you already have a working [Chef](https://www.chef.io/products/chef-infrastructure-management/) setup.
 - You can add the following resources to any new or existing recipe you choose.
 - These tasks install {{< param "PRODUCT_NAME" >}} from the package repositories.
-They expect to target Linux systems from the following families:
+The tasks target Linux systems from the following families:
   - Debian (including Ubuntu)
   - RedHat Enterprise Linux
   - Amazon Linux